 1. The Haunting of the Tavern

 Did you know the Tavern is as haunted as it gets?
-Find out just how much with a hilarious murder mystery dinner that runs select Tuesday nights in October, November and December.
-Current and former Esther's Follies cast members, along with other Austin comedians, will transform into a mystery-solving gang a la "Scooby-Doo" to solve what's really going on at the Tavern.
-(It might have something to do with a ghost named Emily.)
-There are five prospective endings to the show, and the audience gets to decide the final whodunit.
+Find out just how much with a hilarious murder mystery dinner that runs select Tuesday nights through the end of this year.
+Current and former Esther’s Follies cast members, along with other Austin comedians, will transform into a mystery-solving gang a la “Scooby-Doo” to solve what’s really going on at the Tavern.
+There's a different ending each time, and the audience gets to decide the final whodunit.